strmlineapp-ux/agileflow/docs/backup-and-restore.md

 1. Go to your GitHub **Settings** > **Developer settings** > **Personal access tokens** > **Tokens (classic)**.
 2. Click **"Generate new token"**.
-3. Give the token a descriptive name (e.g., "AgileFlow Backup").
+3. Give the token a descriptive name (e.g., "Strm Backup").
 4. Set an expiration date for the token.
 5. Under **"Select scopes,"** check the `repo` box.
 This will grant the token permission to access and push to your repositories.
 6. Click **"Generate token"**.